 3 – BIOMETRIC PROCEDURE (DIGITAL FINGERPRINTING AND PHOTOGRAPHY)

 The French Embassy implemented the biometric visa procedure, which involves digital fingerprinting and photographing of visa applicants, in October 2008.
-At present, the biometric procedure applies to all visas, except those for the African countries represented.
+At present, the biometric procedure applies to all visas, except those for the African countries represented with the exception of Senegal.
 The persons listed below are exempted from digital fingerprinting and photography.
 However, a recent passport-size photograph must still be submitted with the visa application.

 *Please contact the Visa Officer prior to submitting the visa applications of diplomatic or official passport holders either to schedule an appropriate time for application submission (persons exempted from the biometric procedure) or to schedule a visa appointment (persons who must be fingerprinted and photographed).
 Thank you kindly for your co-operation.